[Quick link: What birds are found on which rivers].

 Globally, braided rivers are rare.
 They exist only where a very specific combination of climate and geology allows rivers to form ever-changing and highly dynamic ‘braided’ channels across a wide gravelly riverbed.

-New Zealand is a braided river hot-spot, with 59% of our braided rivers in Canterbury, with a catchment of over 140,000ha.
+New Zealand is a braided river hot-spot.
+Some 59% of our braided rivers are in Canterbury, with a catchment of over 140,000ha.
 Indeed, the entire Canterbury Plains was formed by sediment and gravel carried from the Southern Alps by braided rivers.
 Southland, the West Coast and Otago regions also feature spectacular braided rivers such as the Makarora River that flows from Mt Aspiring National Park into Lake Wanaka (see aerial drone footage of some of our braided rivers here).

 As glaciers came and went over the past 3 million years, they ground through the Southern Alps, creating huge volumes of moraine gravels and sediment.
 With precipitation as much as 12 metres a year at high altitudes thanks to the powerful north-westerly winds, fast flowing rivers carried the gravels and sediment to the coast east of the Main Divide, eventually depositing so much into the ocean that deltas formed and the coastline grew eastward.
 Thanks to plate tectonics, the relatively young mountains were uplifted at some 20mm/year, about the same rate as they were eroded, providing an endless supply of sediment.
 Over time, the deltas joined into alluvial fans until they eventually created the giant ‘megafan’ that we now call the Canterbury Plains.
 The process continues today, with rainfall stripping an estimated 10,000 tonnes/km2 annually from the mountains.

 Braided rivers both erode and deposit gravel, depending on the gradient of the river and speed and volume of the water, which is dictated by the amount rainfall and/or snow melt.
 The volume and speed of the water is measured in cubic metres per second, or cumecs.
 During low flow periods (low cumecs), gravel is dropped and the the water ‘braids’ into smaller channels around temporary gravel islands.
 Following storms and snow melt, the rivers rise (high cumecs) and some or all of the braids coalesce into single flow, flooding and sometimes washing away the gravel islands.